sand0val/Project/README.md

 The following folders contain the the following included material

--project/doc/    (Contains the final report due for this course)
+-project/doc/    (Contains the final report due for this course and some plots/data from testing)

 -project/src/    (Contains the final working versions of my Poisson code)